Have you heard? The latest buzz in teaching and training is turning the traditional classroom structure on its head.

 Over the last five years, more and more educators have experimented with a new model of teaching called the flipped classroom.
 While it’s still a relatively new concept, the early results have been spectacular — improved test scores, better overall grades, and even increased student interest in learning are all common outcomes reported from flipped classes.
 The success has been so striking that already twenty percent of teachers are preparing to flip at least some of their classes, and a quarter of all school and university administrators are interested in making inverted learning a core part of their institutions’ academics.

 So, just how does flipped learning really work?
 As you’d expect with a new concept, there are many ways to put flipped training into practice.
-We’ve outlined 7 unique styles of flipped classrooms in a previous post — it’s a great resource for getting into the details.
+We’ve outlined 7 examples of flipped classrooms in a previous post — it’s a great resource for getting into the details.

 At its most basic, however, the flipped classroom simply leverages technology to reverse the regular classroom routine.